near/NEPs/text/0000-near-shell.md

 As `near-shell` matures, updates may/will cause a user's project to become outdated.
 For instance, this NEP proposes to rename the project directory `neardev` to `.near-credentials`.
 Developers with existing `neardev` directories will either need to manually rename the folder, or `near-shell` will have to look in two places for the key files.

 This proposal declares that `near-shell` will have a mechanism to make such upgrades possible.
-This is not possible, however, without keeping track of which version of `near-shell` was most recently used on a project.
+This endeavor cannot happen, however, without keeping track of which version of `near-shell` was most recently used in a project.

-**Example scenario**: a user begins developing a dApp on NEAR using `near-shell` version 0.19.0.
+**Example scenario**: a user begins developing a dApp on NEAR using `near-shell` version `0.19.0`.
 The user takes a sabbatical for a few months and returns with a new computer, cloning the old project.
-The new computer installed `near-shell` version 0.23.1.
+The new computer installed `near-shell` version `0.23.1`.
 The first time this user runs a command in this old project, migrations are run ensuring the project stays current.

 Of the three types of storage mentioned before (project-level settings, connection configuration, and key management) the saved version information belongs to the project-level settings.
-It's possible that a user will have multiple dApps that are used less frequently than others.
-Each project must have their own record of which version of `near-shell` was most recently used.
+It's possible that a user will have multiple dApps that are used less frequently than others and become out of date.
+Therefore, each project must have their own record of which version of `near-shell` was most recently used.
+This setting will never be placed in the home directory.

 The location of these settings is: